Svetasv logo

 Chapter 9 9 Rejoice greatly, Daughter Zion!
 Shout, Daughter Jerusalem!
 See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey.

 Jesus, the future King of Israel and the world, victoriously entered Jerusalem to shouts of "Hosanna", riding on a donkey, a symbol of meekness.
 This passage was quoted in the New Testament as referring to Christ's triumphal entry into Jerusalem a few days before his crucifixion (Matt.
 21:5).
-It was through his death on the cross that Christ became worthy to rule the earth (see Rev 5:9,10).
+It was through his death on the cross in this Period that Christ became worthy to rule the earth in Period 3 (see Rev 5:9,10).

 Chapter 10 1 Ask the Lord for rain in the springtime; it is the Lord who sends the thunderstorms.
 He gives showers of rain to all people, and plants of the field to everyone.
 2a The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.